 You should meet with a program advisor as early as possible.
-You may enroll in the gateway course as a first-year, sophomore, or first-semester junior.
+You may enroll in the gateway course as a second-semester freshman, a sophomore, or a first-semester junior.
 Students in the second semester of their junior year or beyond must consult with program staff.

 You may submit an application to the IMJR program once you have completed 30 credits or have achieved third semester status.
 The latest you may submit an application is prior to registration for your final 30 credits of study.
 This typically means that you will apply in your sophomore or junior year (but no later than February of your junior year).

 See the deadlines page for specific dates and times.